 - Official GRE Score (optional)

-GRE scores are optional.
+Scores on the GRE (Graduate Record Examination) are not required, but will be considered in the evaluation of an applicant’s admissibility if submitted.
 If you do submit scores, please use the Dominican University of California OTCAS (code 4107) when indicating your program as a score recipient.
 The Educational Testing Service (ETS) will transmit official GRE scores electronically to OTCAS.

 - Prerequisite Courses

 Complete all prerequisite courses listed below.
 A 3.0 GPA is required.
 Priority consideration is given to candidates who have completed all prerequisites by the application date.
 If you are granted admission with pending prerequisite coursework, you must successfully complete all in progress prerequisites and/or degree conferral before the program starts.
 Dominican does not accept any courses taken the summer before the start of the semester.